navruzbek1992/BlockchainMail/README.md

 Enjoy chatting with friends.

 In the future, contract will be extended to handle group chats.
 So far it is 1:1 chat.
+Also messages are not encrypted.
+To keep things safe it is for simple chat only.
+In the future contract will encrypt messages.